History San José Online Catalog

 Start your search

-History San José is excited to begin offering online access to our catalog.
-We will continuously be adding more of our Library, Archives, and Photographs records to the online interface, and encourage you to explore one of the largest and most comprehensive regional history collections in the state of California.
+Over 30,000 records from History San José's catalog are available here for searching.
+We will continue to add more records to our online interface, and encourage you to explore one of the largest and most comprehensive regional history collections in the state of California.

 The Research Library and Archives contains over 5,000 printed publications documenting our local history, the businesses and industries that thrived in the Valley, biographies of local citizens, and trade catalogs and instruction manuals for companies and products of local significance.
 It also includes more than 5,000 linear feet of archival records and manuscripts, architectural drawings and specifications, maps, oral histories, and audio and film materials.
 Records of the Pueblo of San José (founded 1777) are the oldest municipal records in the state, while contemporary documentation of Silicon Valley captures the reinvention of the future almost daily.

 The Research Library is open by appointment, M,T,W,F from 9:00 am to 2:00 pm.
 To schedule an appointment, email research @ historysanjose.org or phone 408.521.5025.

 You have the option of searching by keyword or using our advanced search functionality.
 You can also browse the collection using the Click and Search feature, or view a rotating selection of images using the Random Images feature.
 To find a specific record by ObjectID, use the Advanced Search feature and enter the ObjectID (e.g., 2003-33-165) in the "Catalog Number" field.
 To find records within a specific Collection, either use the Click and Search feature to find the collection alphabetically, or enter the collection name (e.g., Pueblo Papers) in the "Collection" field using the Advanced Search feature.